matisojka/fungo/README.md

 ## Disclaimer

-This library is work in progress, for now, you can use it on slices of integers.
+This library is work in progress.
+For now, you can use it on slices of integers.
-For now, there is no warranty that the API won't change.
+There is no warranty that the API won't change.

 ## Usage